Travel Kenya responsibly

 Some advice to consider

-Do not hand out money, clothes, pens or sweets at random to local children.
+Do not randomly hand out money, clothes, pens or sweets to local children.
 However touching it might be, it encourages begging and creates a distorted view of tourism.
-Instead, show genuine interest, play and talk with the kids the way you would with children in your own country.
+Instead, show genuine interest, play and talk with kids like you would with children in your own country.

 If you really want to bring goods, a lodge owner or connection to a local organization is a good source of advice.
 You can also check Pack for a Purpose.
 It would be good to find out which goods can be bought locally.
 Basic school supplies and basic (first aid) medical supplies are easily found in the shopping malls in Nairobi - in this way you stimulate the local economy.

 We discourage leaving stuff behind in your hotel room - it's better to give it to the lodge owner than leave it for the maid to find, which might cause friction among the staff.

 Most lodges have a tipping box and distribute the tips equally among all the staff.
 If you enjoyed the service, just be generous and contribute to the tipping box.
 As for your driver or guide, tipping is highly appreciated.

 English is widely spoken in all areas in Kenya.
 It is appreciated if you try to speak some Swahili.
 If you travel with a driver-guide, he can surely teach you some words.
 If you're going on a self-drive adventure, ask the locals for a local language lesson.
 They appreciate your effort.

 Giving back more